Adobe is focused on providing the world with the tools, resources, and solutions that empower and enable creative endeavors.

 For our creative applications, our primary focus is to provide unparalleled creative control to empower the creativity of our customers.
 We prioritize improving quality and performance, adding the most requested features from the community, and incorporating generative AI when it can complement and improve workflows (with features like Generative Fill in Photoshop, Generative Remove in Lightroom, and Generative Recolor in Illustrator).

 We also understand that the community has a wide range of opinions and needs around generative AI, may choose not to use generative AI features, or may want to use models other than Adobe Firefly.
-Our approach to generative AI within our applications is to let the community choose how and whether they use it within our applications.
+Our approach to generative AI within our applications is to let the individual choose how and whether they use it within our applications.

-Non-Adobe Models
+Partner Models